jerryhgladinet/docs/admin/source/chapter03.rst

 **Enable Tenant Branding**

     Allow tenants in the system to have their own co-branding on a tenant-by-tenant basis.
 The branding can override the default Cluster wide branding when the solution is accessed via a specific URL.
-Most of the time, a wild card SSL certificate is used so the Cluster Server solution can be bind to different URL with a common suffix.
+Most of the time, a wild card SSL certificate is used so the Cluster Server solution can be binded to different URL's within a common suffix.

     For example \*.mycompany.com , while tenant1.mycompany.com is for tenant 1's access.

 **Only allow branded client to access**

-    This can lock out the generic client and only allow branded client to connect.
+    This can lock out the generic client and only allow the branded client to connect.

 **Branding Id**

-    This setting only apply to full-branding clients.
+    This setting only applies to full-branding clients.
 For the full-branding client, it is possible to lock the full-branding clients to only connect to the branded Cluster Server.
 When set, it will lock out the white-label clients or other non-branding clients and will not allow them to connect.

 4.9.4 Change Log